Pay Your Bill Online

 Late Fee Policy

 A late payment fee of $50 is payable by all UConn ECE students whose tuition and fees are not paid in full by the published fee bill due date.
 Checks returned by the bank for any reason are considered a late payment.
 Additionally, students will have services such as class registration denied if all fees have not been paid by the due date.
-If you need to appeal a late fee, please use this form using the student's information.
+If you need to appeal a late fee, please submit the late fee appeal form using the student's information.